-We first ran this piece in November of 2015.
-It’s from a farmer with actual experience raising grass fed beef, who is also a very talented New York Times Best Selling author.
+Forrest Pritchard is a farmer with actual experience raising grass fed beef, and is also a very talented New York Times Best Selling author.
 Read to the end for links to my favorite book.

 I’ve been raising grass fed-and-finished beef for nearly twenty years, and I direct market 125 head of slaughter steers and heifers each year through local farmers’ markets.
 These animals are 100% pasture finished, averaging 1250 lbs live weight at 24 months of age.
 All the while, our farm maintains a rolling herd that averages close to 200 stockers, along side of 250 ewes and lambs.
 As each year passes—10 months of daily, rotational mob grazing, as well as feeding two months worth of hay—our pastures continue to steadily improve, increasing our ability to comfortably (yet conservatively) increase stocking numbers.
 Hey, it’s a beautiful thing.